Keywords

 See the authors' detailed response to the review by Marc-André Simard

 Despite the advantages of OA publishing, it has a major disadvantage that should be acknowledged.
 To publish an OA article, journals ask for publishing fees, which are commonly known as article processing charges (APCs).
-These charges, which sometimes reach thousands of US dollars, may prevent authors with limited institutional or personal funds from publishing openly and may reflect the for-profit nature of this system.6–9 The unaffordability of APCs may create a barrier to sharing research.10 Such a major issue influenced many researchers to call for free access to research without barriers (i.e., the need for subscription or forcing authors to pay APCs to make their research accessible to all), such via the advent of diamond OA publishing.11
+These charges, which sometimes reach thousands of US dollars, may prevent authors with limited institutional or personal funds from publishing openly and may reflect the for-profit nature of this system.6–9 The unaffordability of APCs may create a barrier to research sharing.10 Such a major issue influenced many researchers to call for free access to research without barriers (i.e., the need for subscription or forcing authors to pay APCs to make their research accessible to all), such as the advent of diamond OA publishing.11

 • Hybrid journals: Journals that offer subscription-based and gold OA publishing options.
 Subscription-based publishing means that only users with access to the journal through an institutional or a personal subscription to the journal can get the full-text of the published articles.